davyxzhang/davyxzhang.github.io/README.md

 My Github Pages repo can be found at:
 https://github.com/davyxzhang/davyxzhang.github.io/

-And, soon, you can see my customized homepage at:
+And, my customized homepage is at:

 http://davyxzhang.github.io/